 - Figure: Maximum Cost per Click can be set at the campaign, ad group or ad level

 When searching using Google there are often phrases and keywords that appear that are not related to what you are after.
 These keywords can cause your costs to rise if people are clicking on them and your ad does not provide the information they intended.
-Google AdWords has a solution to prevent this in the form of 'Negative Keywords'.
+Google Ads has a solution to prevent this in the form of 'Negative Keywords'.

-Negative Keywords are able to be added to your campaign or ad group and tell Google AdWords that you don't want your ad to be shown in any search containing these terms.
+Negative Keywords are able to be added to your campaign or ad group and tell Google Ads that you don't want your ad to be shown in any search containing these terms.
 This will help to minimize both cost and bounce rate for your ads.

 - Figure: Negative Keywords ensure your ad is not shown in unrelated searches